Nickelodeon Slime Streak: Ride experience

 Riders dispatch the station and make a slight turn, the proceeding to ascend the Lift hill.
 At the top of the coaster's 70 ft peak, the ride drops down into a curved drop and up into an airtime hill.
-Riders proceed through a short series of airtime hillss and turns, followed by a helix around the Jimmy Neutron's Atomic Smasher attraction.
+Riders proceed through a short series of airtime hills and turns, followed by a helix around the Jimmy Neutron's Atomic Smasher attraction.
 The ride passes directly overhead Timmy's Halfpipe Havoc, navigates a few smaller airtime bumps, and enters the brake run, thus returning to the station.
 The ride lasts approximately 70 seconds.

 Statistics

 Nickelodeon Slime Streak has a track length of 1263 ft, a peak height of 70 ft, and can attain a top speed of 37 mi/h.
 Despite the height, the coaster's station is on a platform 12 ft off of the ground, and has a total elevation change of 50 ft throughout the ride.
 The coaster's layout features 10 potential airtime moments throughout the ride layout, where riders can be subjected to as little as 0.2 vertical G-forces.

 The coaster is serviced by a single 20 passenger train, which is made up of five cars with two rows of two riders each, and can board anybody with a minimum height of 42 inches.
 The train has received criticism from roller coaster enthusiasts and larger riders over its cramped, tight nature and thin, unpadded metal lap bar restraints.